hashicorp/terraform/website/source/docs/enterprise/runs/multifactor-authentication.html.md

 ## Using AWS Multi-Factor Authentication with AWS STS AssumeRole

 The AWS Secure Token Service can be used to return a set of temporary security credentials that a user can use to access resources that they might not normally have access to (known as AssumeRole).
-The AssumeRole workflow is compatible with AWS multi-factor authentication in Atlas.
+The AssumeRole workflow is compatible with AWS multi-factor authentication in Terraform Enterprise.

 To use AssumeRole, you first need to create an IAM role and edit the trust relationship policy document to contain the following: